ericgitangu/little-lemon-backend/README.md

-# Django API Endpoints - Using Djoser and DRF for Authentication on the project level
+# Django API Endpoints - Using Djoser and DRF for Authentication on the project level - Coursera META specialization certification for the API final project

 ## User Endpoints note only admins can change users (IsAdmin)